dopalescent/e-Commerce-Back-End/README.md

-  "product_name" - a string of characters giving an informal name to the entry, assigned manually by the user "price" - a decimal value, assigned manually by the user "stock" - an integer value, assigned manually by the user "category_id" - an integer value matching the "id" of an entry in the "category" table, assigned manually by the user, "null" entries are accepted
+  "product_name" - a string of characters giving an informal name to the entry, assigned manually by the user "price" - a decimal value, assigned manually by the user "stock" - an integer value, assigned manually by the user "category_id" - an integer value referencing the "id" of an entry in the "category" table, assigned manually by the user, "null" entries are accepted

   #### - "tag"
   Entries in the "tag" table have two attributes: